-MY1 (Monitor Year 1)- A code in SIS that indicates a student who has exited an EL program and is in the first year of monitor status formally identified as an EL without taking the WIDA Online Screener.
+MY1 (Monitor Year 1)- The code that indicates a student who has exited an EL program and is in the first year of monitor status formally identified as an EL without taking the WIDA Online Screener.
 Newcomers will be exempt from district common assessments for their first term.

-MY2 (Monitor Year 2)- A code in SIS that indicates a student who has exited an EL program and is in the second year of monitor status
+MY2 (Monitor Year 2)- The code that indicates a student who has exited an EL program and is in the second year of monitor status